openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 You can point more than two devices: `-d HETERO:FPGA,GPU,CPU`.

-### Heterogeneous Scenarios with FPGA <a name="heterogeneous-scenarios-fpga"></a>

-As FPGA is considered as an inference accelerator, most performance issues are related to the fact that due to the fallback, the CPU can be still used quite heavily.
--	Yet in most cases, the CPU does only small/lightweight layers, for example, post-processing (`SoftMax` in most classification models or `DetectionOutput` in the SSD*-based topologies).
-In that case, limiting the number of CPU threads with [`KEY_CPU_THREADS_NUM`](../IE_DG/supported_plugins/CPU.md) config would further reduce the CPU utilization without significantly degrading the overall performance.
--	Also, if you are still using OpenVINO version earlier than R1 2019, or if you have recompiled the Inference Engine with OpemMP (say for backward compatibility), setting the `KMP_BLOCKTIME` environment variable to something less than default 200ms (we suggest 1ms) is particularly helpful.
-Use `KMP_BLOCKTIME=0` if the CPU subgraph is small.

-> **NOTE**: General threading tips (see <a href="#note-on-app-level-threading">Note on the App-Level Threading</a>) apply well, even when the entire topology fits the FPGA, because there is still a host-side code for data pre- and post-processing.

 ### General Tips on GPU/CPU Execution <a name="tips-on-gpu-cpu-execution"></a>

 The following tips are provided to give general guidance on optimizing execution on GPU/CPU devices.